cybercongress/boom/README.md

+WIP
-this is a fork of bloom for experimenting with threshold execution cores.
+This is a fork of bloom for experimenting with threshold execution cores.

 Generate text using distributed BLOOM and fine-tune it for your own tasks: